karmaniverous/metastructure/README.md

 This package is a little quirky, particularly in how it processes ignore patterns, but it's the best solution I've found that supports configurably managing license headers across multiple file formats.
 If you have a better idea, [please share](https://github.com/karmaniverous/metastructure/discussions)!

-See the [Metastructure Template](https://github.com/karmaniverous/metastructure-template) repo for a working example.
+See the [Metastructure Template Repo](https://github.com/karmaniverous/metastructure-template) for a working example.

 ## Running Metastructure